v-sukt/misc_code/README.md

 # misc_code
-small scripts from here and there
+small scripts of misc use
 * chessboard.sh
   * chess board visual on CLI(not the game).
 Using the characters or \e exscape sequence for black and white background